Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 ## Update testing data

-Update the testing data to illustrate making a change to [improve accuracy testing](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data).
+When developing a custom speech model, you update training data to improve the accuracy of your model.
+You update the testing data to evaluate that accuracy.
+Here, you will update the testing data to illustrate making a change to [improve accuracy testing](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data).

 To make changes to the testing data: